 “You should put your foot down,” Martina declared.
 “Tell Jack that if he won’t respect your health, you’ll walk away.
 No compromise.”

 Jack’s dislike for Martina persisted, and gradually, I distanced myself until the friendship withered.
-The mold remained, a quiet irritant, though strange quarrels with the landlord eventually resolved it.
+The mold remained, an ever-present nuisance that clung to the corners of our days, though strange quarrels with the landlord eventually resolved it.
 One evening, he suddenly told me to pack our things—we were moving.
-Night pressed in thick and shadowed.
 I did not question him.
 Relief washed over me: a better home, free of mold, was enough.
 I turned a blind eye to the mystery of his dealings.

-Around that time, Jack became absorbed in a new dream: a company called Melaleuca, introduced by his older American friend Michael.
-Enthusiasm consumed him.
-I warned him it was an MLM scheme, that we would end up with cupboards full of unsellable products.
-He promised it was different, a golden opportunity, and swore that soon I would witness his success.
+Around that time, Jack became consumed by a new dream: a company called Melaleuca, introduced by his older American friend Michael.
+His enthusiasm was feverish—hands animated, eyes bright, as if he alone had found a path to unimaginable success.
+I warned him, voice tight with worry, that it was likely another MLM trap, that cupboards would fill with unsold products and disappointment.
+He waved me off, insisting it was different, a golden opportunity, swearing I would see him succeed.

 Žádné komentáře: